why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/codecs.md

 2. Run the installer for Packman-provided codecs: `opi codecs`
 3. Confirm the prompt (`y` — if your system language is English — and then `ENTER`).

-As of this writing, `opi` performs the following operations behind the curtains (see [here](https://github.com/openSUSE/opi/blob/d880d81fb315838e17051ee518477498ee5ffd96/opi/plugins/packman.py#L15) and [there](https://github.com/openSUSE/opi/blob/d880d81fb315838e17051ee518477498ee5ffd96/opi/__init__.py#L62) for reference):
+As of this writing, `opi` performs the following operations behind the curtains (see [here](https://github.com/openSUSE/opi/commits/master/opi/plugins/packman.py) for reference):

-1. Add the Packman repository with a higher priority than the official repositories.
+1. Add the Packman repository suited to the user's distribution with a higher priority than the official repositories.
-   + `sudo zypper ar -cfp 90 'https://ftp.gwdg.de/pub/linux/misc/packman/suse/openSUSE_Tumbleweed/' packman`
 2. Upgrade the system exclusively using the Packman repository.
    + `sudo zypper dist-upgrade --from packman --allow-downgrade --allow-vendor-change`
 3. Install the codecs to the system.
-   + `sudo zypper in --from packman ffmpeg gstreamer-plugins-bad gstreamer-plugins-libav gstreamer-plugins-ugly libavcodec-full vlc-codecs`
+   + `sudo zypper in --from packman ffmpeg pipewire-aptx libavcodec-full vlc-codecs gstreamer-plugins-bad-codecs gstreamer-plugins-ugly-codecs gstreamer-plugins-libav
-   + `sudo zypper in gstreamer-plugins-good gstreamer-plugins-good-extra`
+   + `sudo zypper in gstreamer-plugins-good gstreamer-plugins-good-extra gstreamer-plugins-bad gstreamer-plugins-ugly`

 Upgrading and installing packages using the option `--from packman` tells the system to set Packman as their unique, permitted provider.
 This means that updates from the openSUSE official repositories targeting the same packages will _no longer_ be applied.
 This behaviour is intended for users who agree to have all their codecs provisioned by Packman.